Anupamsingh12/Django-projects/README.md

 not recomended if u r totally new to django. u dont have to make django project from skratch just clone the repo and make changes in templates.

+clone the repo and run >> "python3 manage.py runserver"
+then open your browser and type:127.0.0.1:8000

 happy coding..